• Skip to primary navigation

 Instructions

 • Put flour in a clean bowl.
-Add margarine and rub it into the flour until the flour resembles bread crumbs.
+Add butter and rub it into the flour until the flour resembles bread crumbs.

 • Make a well in the center and pour in the water, little at a time and knead well.
 Stop adding water once the dough comes together and is soft.

-• Let the dough rest for 10 minutes before rolling it out.
+• Let the dough rest for 5 to 10 minutes before rolling it out.

-• To assemble the puffs, take a small amount of the pastry and roll it thin.
+• To assemble the puffs, take a small amount of the pastry and roll it thin (about 2mm thick).
 Thin pastry will result in crispy puffs and not so thin pastry will result in puffs that are crispy on the edges but soft on the inside.

 • Cut the rolled pastry into equal sized squares, about 5 cm wide each.
 Add about ½ teaspoon of peanut-brown sugar filling in the center of one square and cover it with another square.
 Seal the sides well by pinching the edges firmly.